Hearing aid apps: What you need to know

 Doorbells, washing machines, refrigerators, and sound systems have smartphone apps these days.
 So it should come as no surprise that many hearing aids also have apps associated with them.

-“Apps are how we live our lives now,” says Shannon Basham, AuD, senior director of audiology and education at Phonak, which makes hearing aid solutions, including a hearing aid app.
+“Apps are how we live our lives now,” says Shannon Basham, AuD, senior director of audiology and education at Sonova, which makes hearing aid solutions, including a hearing aid app.

 Apps can make something strange and new—wearing hearing aids—feel familiar, she says.
 They offer a wide range of useful features, and perhaps most importantly, hearing aid apps help people who wear the devices to personalize their experience, which can be deeply empowering, Basham says.